A223D/Hack-a-Sketch/README.md

 # Hack-a-Sketch
-Digital Version of the beloved Etch-a-Sketch
+Digital Version of the beloved Etch-a-Sketch.
+Visit https://devpost.com/software/hack-a-sketch for more documentation.

 ## Hardware
 Upload the Arduino sketch in the hardware folder.
 Make sure to look at the pin assignments to make sure that the potentiometers and tilt switch is connected properly.
 A 10KΩ resistor is connected with the tilt switch to prevent a short-circuit.